deepu1067/exam-routine-extension/README.md

 ### Step 3: Verify the Extension

-1. Ensure the extension appears in the list with the name "Exam".
+1. Ensure the extension appears in the list with the name "Get Schedule".
 2. Click on the extension icon to open the popup and verify it works correctly.

 ## Usage

 - Click on the extension icon to open the popup.
-- Access the final exam schedule directly from the popup.

-## Permissions

-This extension requires the following permissions:

-- `storage`: To store user preferences.
-- `tabs`: To access the current tab.
-- `activeTab`: To interact with the active tab.

-## Icons

-The extension uses the following icon:
+- Upload your exam routine

-- `icon.png`
+- Enjoy

 ## License